These are the essential steps to developing and submitting a grant proposal. Click on a step to see the details.

-Deliver the signed blue sheet to SRO no fewer than six business days before the submission deadline to allow Administration adequate time to review it.
-SRO will review it and deliver it to the appropriate senior academic administrator and the Controller's office for signatures.
+Deliver the signed endorsement form to OGSP no fewer than six business days before the submission deadline to allow Administration adequate time to review it (emialing a scanned signed copy is fine).
+OGSP will review it and deliver it to the appropriate senior academic administrators and the Authorized Institutional Official for signatures.
 Each of these offices requires two business days for this review.

 Step 7: Polish and assemble the proposal